FuelLabs/sway/docs/src/basics/structs_and_tuples.md

 let y: bool = my_tuple.1;
 ```

-Tuples can also contain tuplees within themselves, and be used in destructing syntax to declare multiple values at once.
+Tuples can also contain tuples within themselves, and be used in destructing syntax to declare multiple values at once.

 Common usecases for tuples are returning multiple values from a function, packing parameters into a function, or storing a series of related values.
 ## Enums